White House spokeswoman Sanders to get Secret Service protection: source

 Tensions have risen over the Republican president’s “zero tolerance” immigration policy that initially led to migrant children being separated from their parents at the U.S.-Mexico border.

+Mike Huckabee, the former Arkansas governor, said the protection was related to other threats Sanders has received.

+“Well, it’s not so much related to the Red Hen as it is to other threats and you got to remember, she has three small children and there have been some nasty things,” Mike Huckabee said in an interview with Fox Business Network.

-Reporting by Steve Holland and Doina Chiacu; Editing by David Gregorio
+Reporting by Steve Holland and Doina Chiacu; Editing by David Gregorio and Bernadette Baum